wilsonmar/mac-setup/README.md

 <hr />

-<a name="Monitor"></a>
+<a name="Hardware"></a>

-## Monitor selection
+## Hardware selection and connection

-Although an HDMI cable can connect the Mac Mini to a TV, some TVs do not show the top of the screen where the menu bar and Mission Control are displayed.
-Mission Control is a built-in feature of macOS to switch between groups of open apps and windows (using control + up arrow) and control + down arrow).

-So we recommend using a monitor with the version of HTMI cable it supports.
+1. See my article about considerations of different hardware at<br />
+<a target="_blank" href="https://wilsonmar.github.io/apple-macbook-hardware/">Mac laptop hardware</a>,

+1. Connect the computer to the monitor with (in order of preference): Thunderbot 4 or 5 cable; Display Port; HDMI 3; USB-C.

    The back of the Mac Mini has USB-C ports that supports <strong>Lightning 4</strong> cables, which transfers data at 40Gbps and powers up to 100W.

    The front of the Mac Mini has USB-C ports that supports <strong>HDMI v3.2</strong> cables, which transfers data at 40Gbps and powers up to 100W.

-So make sure you use the correct cables.
+   Although an HDMI cable can connect the Mac Mini to a TV, we recommend using a monitor with the version of HTMI cable it supports.

+   Some TVs do not show the top of the screen where the menu bar and Mission Control are displayed.
+Mission Control is a built-in feature of macOS to switch between groups of open apps and windows (using control + up arrow) and control + down arrow).

+1. If you have a Bluetooth keyboard, you can use the USB port for something else.

+   PROTIP: A keyboard with a "delete" key is useful especially if you are used to working with Windows.
+   The macOS keyboard requires users to awarkly press "fn" key and then "delete" key to delete.

+   Some <a target="_blank" href="https://www.logitech.com/en-us/products/keyboards/mice/keyboard-mice.html">Logitech USB keyboard and mouse models</a> come with a USB dongle.

+   See my article about the <a target="_blank" href="https://wilsonmar.github.io/macos-keyboard/">macOS keyboards</a>.

+1. Consider an ergonoic mouse.
+If you are right-handed, consider a left-handed mouse so that you write with your right hand while you use the mouse.

 <a name="NewMachine"></a>

 ## New Machine Manual Setup

-1. See my article about considerations of different hardware at<br />
-<a target="_blank" href="https://wilsonmar.github.io/apple-macbook-hardware/">Mac laptop hardware</a>,
+1. Press the power button on the monitor.

 1. See my article about the <a target="_blank" href="https://wilsonmar.github.io/macos-bootup/">macOS boot-up process</a>.